Azad77/backup_hashnode/cl2wkw30h05ghu5nv9fxm3ffb.md

-# 6- Creating models
+---
+title: "6- Creating models"
+datePublished: Sun May 08 2022 00:50:17 GMT+0000 (Coordinated Universal Time)
+cuid: cl2wkw30h05ghu5nv9fxm3ffb
+slug: 6-creating-models
+tags: django

+---

-In our poll app, we’ll create two models: Question and Choice.
-Edit the polls/models.py file so it looks like this:
+In our poll app, we will create two models: Question and Choice.
+Please edit the polls/models.py file so that it looks like the following:

 ```python
 from django.db import models